 - Checks will be sent to the STEP Volunteer.

 - Checks should be endorsed and delivered to the Kitsap County Treasurer to pay school portion of property taxes.

-- The Bremerton School District Volunteer Coordinator administers the application process and refers Volunteers to school buildings.
+- The Bremerton School District Volunteer Liaison administers the application process and refers Volunteers to school buildings.
 She can be reached at 360.620.7291 or by email at firstname.lastname@example.org.

 - STEP Volunteers do not replace existing staff positions.